samuel-h-r-nunes/fictive/README.md

 Let's say you're making a list of users in react.
 You know that you'll be fetching those users from an external API, which is already specified but not developed/available yet.

-So instead of calling the API directly, you simply wrap the service call in a getter/selector function.
+So instead of calling the API directly, you should abstract it by wraping the service call in a getter/selector function.
 For this example we will call it `getUsers`, and call it on the `componentWillMount` of a very simple controlled component:

 ```js
 // src/views/UserList.js